NSSCaptain/cavedwellerlatestfabric/README.md

 ## Full disclosure

 While about 70-80% of this project is a mix between Gargin's original code and the open-source fabric port, this project has been *heavily* assisted with Gemini.
 Of course, I haven't just copy-pasted its code and done nothing with it.
 I've been learning Java modding through this whole process and have been double-checking that all the provided code is functional, and I would not promote this if I didn't playtest it thoroughly.
-The parts it has helped out with it primarily the math, rendering, and multiplayer code.
+The parts it has helped out with is primarily the math, rendering, and multiplayer code.
 Since I've been working on this solo, I have no idea if the multiplayer code works as expected.
 It all works in single player though, at the very least.

 If Gargin requests that I take this down, I will, full-stop.